chromium/chromium/extensions/docs/testing_api.md

 needed).

 ### **Don't** Go overboard with runTests()
-It can be tempting to set up a sequence of a 20-step sequence in `chrome.test.runTests()`, but this makes it very difficult to understand the total flow, harder to debug, and increases the risk of timing out (from simply doing too much).
+It can be tempting to set up a 20-step sequence in `chrome.test.runTests()`, but this makes it very difficult to understand the total flow, harder to debug, and increases the risk of timing out (from simply doing too much).
 If a test relies on multiple steps in `runTests()`, have a